 - 2. Once your application has been created, you will be given an ID number.
 Write this number down and keep it in a safe place, as you will need it to access your application later.

-- 5. If your application is accepted at a French institution of higher education, Campus France will inform you of the procedures to follow to obtain a long-stay visa.
+- 5. If your application is accepted at a French institution of higher education, Campus France will inform you of the procedures to follow in order to obtain a long-stay visa.

-If you are from a non-French speaking country (where French is not the official language) you must take the Test de Connaissance du Français (TCF) which costs EUR 69.
+If you are from a non-French speaking country (where French is not the official language) you must take the Test de Connaissance du Français (TCF pour la DAP).
+This test is organized by the French Embassy of your country of residence and costs EUR 69.
 Please note that your application will be rejected by Université de Bretagne Occidentale if your French language skill level is below B2.

-You may be exempt from the TCF and DAP requirements if:
+You may be exempt from the TCF requirements if: